-B.3.2.2 Emerging Risks Monitoring
+B.3.2.2 Emerging Risks

-The Company has developed an Emerging Risk Framework with the objective of identifying external factors that give rise to new challenges, uncertainties and opportunities which are already having, or may at some stage in the future have an impact on the Company's strategic objectives.
-The risk management function maintains a log of all identified emerging risks and associated action plans and provide quarterly updates to the Risk and Compliance Committee.
+The Company has developed an Emerging Risk Framework with the objective of identifying new, unforeseen or changing risks whose potential for harm or loss is not fully known.
+Emerging Risks are assessed and measured based on their perceived severity and how quickly the expected exposure is likely to occur.
+This in turn determines the intensity of monitoring, investigation and actions required.
+The risk management function maintains a log of all identified emerging risks and associated action plans and provides quarterly updates to the Risk and Compliance Committee.

-B.3.2.3 Annual Strategic Planning Process
+B.3.2.3 Annual Strategic Planning